 The proposed project would result in short-term construction vehicle trips and intermittent vehicle trips by operations and maintenance staff.
 As detailed in Section 3.11, "Transportation", the proposed project would result in a less than significant transportation impact with implementation of mitigation measures to reduce the project's effect on roadway and bicycle facilities.
 The proposed project would not combine with other nearby projects to result in a cumulative impact because of its minimal effect on transportation facilities, vehicle miles traveled (VMT), access, and circulation.
-Construction vehicle traffic would be reviewed during the City of Sacramento's permitting process for all cumulative projects, including the proposed project; appropriate traffic control plans would be implemented to ensure safety hazards are minimized and access and circulation is maintained throughout the area.
+Construction vehicle traffic would be reviewed during the City of Sacramento's permitting process for all cumulative projects, including the proposed project: appropriate traffic control plans would be implemented to ensure safety hazards are minimized and access and circulation is maintained throughout the area.
+Overlapping construction projects utilizing the same roadways will be a primary consideration, notably with the proposed trenching on North B Street and North 7th Street, the need for temporary lane closures, and the numerous planned or ongoing development projects in the Railyards.
+However, effects on circulation will be minimized through the City of Sacramento's traffic control process, which will require appropriate scheduling of construction phases for all major development projects and maintenance of access on public roadways.
 Therefore, the proposed project's contribution to a significant cumulative transportation impact would be less than cumulatively considerable and would result in a less-than-significant cumulative transportation impact.